Enquire to get Felicity Aston MBE's fees and availabilty for you next event

 One of our consultants will get back to you soon

 Felicity Aston is the only woman in the world to ski across Antarctica alone.
 The 1744km, 59-day journey completed in 2012 also made her the first person in the world to traverse the continent purely by muscle power without the aid of kites or machines, earning her a place in the Guinness Book of World Records.

-In 2009 she led the 38-day, 911km Kaspersky Lab Commonwealth Antarctic Expedition, the largest and most international women’s team ever to ski to the South Pole.
-The team included women from Brunei Darussalam, Cyprus, Ghana, India, Jamaica, Singapore, New Zealand.
-Felicity was responsible for selecting and training this diverse, multicultural team of novice adventurers for one of the most arduous journeys on Earth.
+In 2009 Aston led the 38-day, 911km Kaspersky Lab Commonwealth Antarctic Expedition, the largest and most international women’s team ever to ski to the South Pole.
+The team included women from Brunei Darussalam, Cyprus, Ghana, India, Jamaica, Singapore, New Zealand and the UK.
+Aston was responsible for selecting and training this diverse, multicultural team of novice adventurers for one of the most arduous journeys on Earth.